efabless/mpw_precheck/README.md

 ## LVS Configuration

 - In order for LVS and OEB checks to run successfully, the user must provide an lvs configuration file, that describes the hierarchy of the design, and give necessary information for running the checks.
-For extra information on how to write the configuration file (click here)[./checks/be_checks/README.md]
+For extra information on how to write the configuration file [click here](./checks/be_checks/README.md)

 **NOTE : If running precheck from user project Makefile, LVS can be disabled by using `DISABLE_LVS` environment variable**